-Automotive themed music was not entirely new; the genre being nearly as old as the car itself, In My Merry Oldsmobile being written in 1905 and covered by Bing Crosby in 1939.
-In the sixties however, it became quite popular with hits like Little Deuce Coupe, Dead Man’s Curve and G.T.O.
+Automotive themed music was not entirely new; the genre being nearly as old as the car itself.
+In My Merry Oldsmobile was written in 1905 and covered by Bing Crosby in 1939.
+In the sixties however, it became widely popular with hits like Little Deuce Coupe, Dead Man’s Curve and G.T.O.
 This was not a surprise as American teenagers growing up in the affluent sixties were the first that could realistically aspire to automotive ownership when they reached driving age.

 As a result, young men looked at cars less as family transport and more as means of individual expression.
 Driving one’s own car bestowed an independence both thrilling and liberating.
 The resulting automotive enthusiasm generated a parallel trend in the world of popular music: in addition to singing about Chevrolets, hot rods, Jaguars and Pontiacs, a host of musical groups began identifying with specific cars by appropriating their names in a bid to capture the excitement and flair of the sleek and stylish new machines that manufacturers were creating in ever increasing numbers.